Let me, at least, make one important correction to what you’ve described:

 The important characteristic here is that there is a router between your local network and the point at which your neighbor connects.

-As I often say, a router acts as a firewall, and as such it has a “trusted” side – your local network – and an “untrusted” site – normally the internet - that it’s protecting you from.
+As I often say, a router acts as a firewall, and as such it has a “trusted” side – your local network – and an “untrusted” side – normally the internet – that it’s protecting you from.
 This setup draws that trusted/untrusted line between you and your neighbor.

 Yet another approach is to get a wireless router specifically designed for this application.
 In recent years wireless routers have come to market that actually provide two separate wireless connections, one of which is isolated from your local network.
 While the intent is typically to provide access to the occasional guest in your home, the guest connection could also be the one you share with your neighbor.